Tips on finding a business for sale

 Doing research prepares you for the next step: meeting the seller.
 Figure out what key questions you want to ask to move forward.
 The more you know, the better equipped you will be to make an informed decision.

-It's time to express your interest with the entrepreneur to get more information on the business.
+Once you’ve done your evaluation and set up financing, it's time to express your interest with the entrepreneur to get more information on the business.
 A bilateral confidentiality and non-disclosure agreement will have to be signed to protect your exchanges.

 There will be many things to discuss: